learnabpframework/learnabp/docs/en/Community-Articles/2022-05-20-ABP-and-Ionic/Post.md

 ![ABP-Angular-UI](../images/screen-shot-angular-ui.png)

-Login using the default username `admin` and password `1q2w3E*` and navigate to `Administration > Identity Management > Users` and create some uses like below
+Login using the default username `admin` and password `1q2w3E*` and navigate to `Administration > Identity Management > Users` and create some users like below

 ![ABP-Users](../images/screen-shot-abp-users.png)